Medulloblastoma – Brief Information

 • SIOP HR-Medulloblastoma: Since November 2023, the international therapy optimising trial SIOP HR-Medulloblastoma (a phase III study) has been available for patients with high-risk medulloblastoma (also see chapter „Therapy – Non-surgical treatment“).
 The trial admits children, adolescents and young adults who are at least 3, but still under 21 years of age at the timepoint of diagnosis or surgery, respectively.
 Numerous teatment centres in Germany as well as in other European countries are participating in this study.
 The national (German) headquarters of the trial are located at the Children’s Cancer Centre at the University of Hamburg, Germany.
 The head of the trial is Prof. Dr. med.
 Stefan Rutkowski.

 • Trial SIOP-PNET 5 MB for patients with medulloblastoma: From April 2014 to April 2022, patients with medulloblastoma had the possibility to participate in the European-wide study SIOP-PNET 5 MB.
 Initially open only for patients with low- or standard-risk and recurrent disease, the study had been offering different treatment arms also for certain high-risk patients since fall 2018.
 One of the eligibility criteria for the study was an age of 3–5 years at diagnosis (depending on the medulloblastoma subtype).
-The trial headquarters are located in the Children’s Cancer Centre at the University of Hamburg, Germany (head of the trial: Prof. Dr. med.
+The trial headquarters are located at the Children’s Cancer Centre at the University of Hamburg, Germany (head of the trial: Prof. Dr. med.
 Stefan Rutkowski).
 Note: Since 06/04/2022, no further patients have been recruited into the trial!

-• I-HIT-MED Registry: Medulloblastoma patients under 22 years of age, who, for different reasons, cannot or do not want to participate in any currently available or open trial, can be enrolled in the International HIT-MED Registry, regardless of the treatment given.
+• I-HIT-MED Registry: Medulloblastoma patients under 22 years of age, who, for different reasons, cannot or do not want to participate in any currently available or open trial, can be enrolled in the international HIT-MED Registry, regardless of the treatment given.
 These patients will receive treatment as per individually designed treatment plans.
 The goal of the registry is not to assess the feasibility of an ongoing trial, safety or efficacy of a certain treatment.
 It rather aims at collecting individual patient data for future analysis.
 The headquarters of the registry are located in the Children’s Cancer Centre at the University of Hamburg, Germany.
 Head of the registry is Prof. Dr. med.
 Stefan Rutkowski.

 • HIT-REZ Registry: From January 2015 to April 2023, patients whose disease did not respond to current treatments (therapy-resistant, progressive medulloblastoma) or with recurrent disease (relapse), respectively, had the option to be enrolled in the HIT-REZ Registry.
 This registry (under the head of Prof. Dr. med.
 Gudrun Fleischhack, Children’s Cancer Centre at the University of Essen, Germany) did not serve to test new treatment regimens or drugs.
 Note: Patient uptake into the registry was stopped by 24/04/2023.
 Since 2024, patients with recurrent disease have been enrolled in the I-HIT-Med Registry as well (see above).